sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 #### An example run
 Here we will elaborate the process of running PLV on an isolated example function `Queens/Doit/`.
+We use shell variable NORM to specify which set of optimization passes to use for normalization.
+For example, the value `CUSTOM` enables using a [set of 17 LLVM opt passes](https://github.com/sdasgup3/validating-binary-decompilation/blob/master/tests/scripts/matcher_driver.sh#L16) for normalization.
+Other values are not relevant for the current submission.

 Running PLV on it involves the following steps
 ```
+export NORM=CUSTOM
 cd ~/Github/validating-binary-decompilation/tests/program_translation_validation/single-source-benchmark/Queens/Doit/

 ## Runing Mcsema to lift the binary "../binary/test"